losrobbos/blog-fullstack-api/README.md

 # blog-fullstack-api

+This is the API part of a fullstack mini blog project.

+Find the frontend part at: https://github.com/losrobbos/blog-fullstack-ui

-After cloning
+## Setup after cloning

-- Install packages: `npm i`
+Install packages: `npm i`

 Creating a database
 - Fill in your Mongo Database Cloud URL (e.g. ATLAS) in an .env file